 Band 1 programs use techniques from this list:

-So if your program uses recursion, as well as inheritance and polymorphism, you are in Band 1 automatically.
+So if your program uses recursion, as well as inheritance and polymorphism, you should be in Band 1 automatically.

 If you have a database with 5 or 6 linked tables, a junction table and lots of dynamic SQL, you are in Band 1.